v-rajagt/IntuneDocs/intune/apps/company-portal-app.md

 - Accept the **Default** to use the list as shown, or
 - Choose **Custom** to customize the the list of items that your organization can’t see or do on managed iOS devices.
 You can use [markdown](https://daringfireball.net/projects/markdown/) to add bullets, bolding, italics, and links.

+## Company Portal derived credentials for iOS devices
+Intune supports Personal Identity Verification (PIV) and Common Access Card (CAC) Derived Credentials in partnership with credential providers DISA Purebred, Entrust Datacard, and Intercede.
+End users will go through additional steps post-enrollment of their iOS device to verify their identity in the Company Portal application.
+Derived Credentials will be enabled for users by first setting up a credential provider for your tenant, then targeting a profile that uses Derived Credentials to users or devices.

 ## Windows Company Portal keyboard shortcuts